secretstartups/handbook/customer-success/account-team/index.html.md

 - Should lead discovery calls to find out where and why the prospect is having issues in the SDLC
 - Runs POVs and scopes out SOWs
 - The technical advisor to the SAL for prospects and upgrades
-- Handle all pre-sale technical activities to be handed off to the TAM after the technical win stage
+- Handle all pre-sale technical activities to be handed off to the CSM after the technical win stage
 - Owns the technical side for responding to RFP/RFIs

-### Technical Account Manager (TAM)
+### Customer Success Manager (CSM)
 - Trusted strategic and technical advisor to the customer
 - Should handle all things post-sales for the customer (onboarding, stage adoption, EBRs, lunch and learns, etc.)
 - Leads regular cadence calls and keeps the customer collaboration projects up-to-date